drdhaval2785/mbis/readme.md

 			Here you will put your 'Bad' test images for testing the neural network on unseen images.

 # Steps
-1. Put your images in the Images folder as shown above.
+1. Put your images in the Images folder as shown in the `Images` folder description.
+The description is self explanatory.
 2. `cd path/to/this/folder'
 3. Run `sh runcode.sh` from commandline.
 4. This will generate all the text files / CSV files in hottiedata folder.
 (Extracted images and put their crux data in CSV / txt).